nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/LYT Workshop 8 → Super Session 1.md

 ## My Spark List
-### Things I like to do
+- Things I like to do
 	- Like to play video games, watch better call saul, love to have nice conversations in small groups, love playing with Aanya & Vihaan
+- Films I am fascinated by
 	- Very much fascinated by Better Call Saul.
 - Topics I am interested in..
 	- Biology
 	- Technology